 The simply styled original machine heads remain bright and working well, set on beautiful Rosewood faced headstock.
 Plain, but nice Rosewood bridge is in good condition, as are the Bone Saddle & Nut.

 There is only very slight visible marking to the Rosewood fingerboard, after the minor overhaul I have completed on the guitar, prior to fitting new strings, which has included dressing & cleaning up the fingerboard, and a stoning level & reprofiling the frets, following which the guitar was checked over by the professional luthier I work with.

 The action at the 12th. fret is spot-on at 3.5mm./4mm., possibly even a little lower than some players would consider to be an ideal classical action, but clearly high enough to play without problems, and the shorter scale, giving slightly reduced string tension, and the slightly narrower fingerboard, all-in-all make this a very easy nice guitar to play.

-The guitar has been re-strung with D'Addario Pro-Arte EJ45 Normal Tension Classical strings, but possibly some players might wish to consider harder tension strings on the shorter scale.
+The guitar was re-strung by me a few months ago, with D'Addario Pro-Arte EJ45 Normal Tension Classical strings, but in current travel restrictions the guitar is still with my customer, and although I believe it remains in identical condition to when I saw it last in May, in all probability the buyer will wish to fit strings of their own choice, possibly some players might wish to consider harder tension strings on the shorter scale.